-The MG Hector is expected to go on sale in June this year which will be the first car in India having built with iSMART NextGen technology.
-The iconic British brand has joined hands with global tech companies Microsoft, Adobe, SAP, Cisco, and others for providing breakthrough tech experience to the Indian consumers.
+The MG Hector is expected to go on sale in June this year which will be the first car in India built with iSMART NextGen technology.
+The iconic British brand has joined hands with global tech companies Microsoft, Adobe, SAP, Cisco, and others to provide breakthrough tech experience to Indian consumers.

 The integration of the internet with cars opens up a gamut of features that can ensure a seamless and updated ownership experience for MG customers in India.
 With an embedded SIM card and OTA, the MG Hector promises to do a lot more over time with constantly-expanding capabilities, to create a seamless driving experience, throughout the life of the car – Rajeev Chaba, President & Managing Director

 The new MG Hector will have a semi-hybrid version (Mild Hybrid) with a 48-volt system.
 This technology of soft hybridization will be positioned as the greenest option in the entire range.
 This mechanics will use a 1.5 hp gasoline engine.
 The 48-volt semi-hybrid system will provide up to 20 nm of additional maximum torque.
 It will also have an energy recovery system during braking to recharge the small battery that uses this type of electrified mechanics.